-The white grape variety comes from France.
-Synonyms are Galopine, Petit Viognier, Viogné, Viogner, Viognier Bijeli, Viognier Blanc, Viognier Jaune, Viognier Vert, Vionjer and Vionnier.
-Despite apparently indicative synonyms or morphological similarities, it should not be confused with the Altesse, Chouchillon (Faux Viognier) or Vugava varieties.
-According to DNA analyses carried out in 2008, there is a parent-offspring relationship with the variety Mondeuse Blanche, as well as a close relationship with Freisa.
-The medium-ripening, not very productive vine is relatively resistant to botrytis, but susceptible to powdery mildew.
-It produces deep yellow, alcohol-rich, extract-rich white wines with a variety of aromas of apricots, peaches, lemons and flowers (lily of the valley, violets) as well as ageing potential.
+The white grape variety originates from France.
+Synonyms are Galopine, Petit Viognier, Viogné, Viogner, Viognier Bijeli, Viognier Blanc, Viognier Jaune, Viognier Vert, Vionjer, Vionnier Vionnier Jaune, Vionnier Petit, Vionnier Vert.
+Despite seemingly suggestive synonyms or morphological similarities, it must not be confused with the varieties Altesse, Chouchillon (Faux Viognier) or Vugava.
+According to DNA analyses carried out in 2008, there is a parent-offspring relationship with Mondeuse Blanche, as well as a close relationship with Freisa.
+The medium-maturing, not very productive vine is relatively resistant to botrytis, but susceptible to powdery mildew.
+It produces deep yellow, high alcohol, extract-rich white wines with aromas of apricots, peaches, lemons and flowers (lily of the valley, violets) as well as ageing potential.